 Industry codes and TIO complaints

-At the referral stage of a complaint (Level 1), the TIO identifies code rules that may be relevant to a complaint.
-If the details of the consumer's complaint suggest a code rule may not have been followed by a service provider, the TIO records the code rule as a "possible" issue on the complaint record.
+During referral, if the complaint suggests a code rule may not have been followed by a service provider, the TIO may record the code rule as a "possible" issue on the complaint record.

-During the conciliation of a complaint (Level 2), the TIO raises code issues with providers and consumers to help them settle on a resolution for a complaint.
+During conciliation the TIO raises code issues with providers and consumers to help them settle on a resolution for a complaint.

-For complaints that proceed to the investigation stage (Levels 3 and 4), the TIO collects information and evidence about identified code issues.
+For complaints that proceed to investigation the TIO collects information and evidence about identified code issues.
 We assess that material so we can formally decide if there has been a breach of code rules.

 For more information, view TIO factsheet: Industry codes and TIO complaints